 Statistics vary, but a study cited by the National Eating Disorders Association (NEDA) based on a variety of sources estimates that between 0.9% and 2.0% of females and 0.1% to 0.3% of males will develop anorexia during their lifetime.

 While experts agree that females are far more susceptible to anorexia than males, they disagree on the size of the difference.
 The National Association of Anorexia Nervosa and Associated Disorders, Inc. (ANAD) says that females are impacted at a rate of 10:1 versus males.
-NEDA, though, says males represent 25% of individuals with anorexia, adding that males are at a higher risk of dying, in part because anorexia is often more advanced when they are ultimately diagnosed, because many people assume males don’t have eating disorders.
+NEDA, though, says males represent 25% of individuals with anorexia.
+They go on to say that males are at a higher risk of dying, in part because anorexia is often more advanced when they are ultimately diagnosed due in part to the common assumption that males don’t have eating disorders.

-Incidence is highest among adolescent and young adult females.
+Incidence is highest among adolescents and young adult females.

 Medical risks often encountered by those with anorexia include cardiac complications such as a low or abnormal heart rate, low body temperature, low blood pressure, severe dehydration, and kidney damage.
 Individuals with anorexia may also experience muscle loss, hair loss, osteoporosis (reduction of bone density), dental decay, and gastroesophageal reflux disease.
 For women, amenorrhea (suppression of menstrual cycle) and fertility issues may occur.